sankarshanmukhopadhyay/sankarshanmukhopadhyay/README.md

     <https://github.com/sankarshanmukhopadhyay/ERC-8004-CSP>

 ERC-8004 is an emerging Ethereum-ecosystem standard for agent identity registration and verification.
-The CSP (Consumer Signal Profile) in this repository defines how relying parties should interpret and handle signals from ERC-8004-conformant agents within a broader trust ecosystem — connecting on-chain agent registration to the assurance and
+The CSP (Consumer Security Profile) in this repository defines how relying parties should interpret and handle signals from ERC-8004-conformant agents within a broader trust ecosystem — connecting on-chain agent registration to the assurance and